QuantEcon/lecture-source-py/source/rst/calvo.rst

 :math:`\vec \mu =\{\mu_t\}_{t=0}^\infty \in L^2`  into an inflation sequence
 :math:`\vec \theta = \{\theta_t\}_{t=0}^\infty \in L^2`

-These in turn induce a discounted value to a government sequence :math:`\vec v = \{v_t\}_{t=0}^\infty \in L^2` that satisfies the recursion
+These, in turn, induce a discounted value to a government sequence :math:`\vec v = \{v_t\}_{t=0}^\infty \in L^2` that satisfies the recursion